 Volunteering is particularly useful for someone who has been out of the labour market for some time and is looking to build up their confidence and their CV at the same time.
-This is why claimants who are expected to look for work can have their weekly work search hours reduced by up to 50% to accommodate voluntary activity.
+For claimants with health conditions, research has shown that volunteering can also improve both physical and mental health.